Pain Management Trends among Adults Hospitalized with Cellulitis: An Evidence-based Practice Project

 Conclusion: This project supports that opioid administration has evolved over time to align with best practice guidelines for alleviating acute pain.
 Future work is needed to further characterize what factors influence the strength of opioids administered in the hospital to manage acutely painful conditions such as cellulitis.

 Implications for practice: Safe opioid prescribing is paramount to ensure effective short and long-term patient outcomes.
 It is important for nurses to advocate to prescribers to ensure all appropriate non-opioid analgesics and non-pharmacological pain management techniques are available to ease patient suffering as well as reduce high-dose opioid administration to avoid potential patient harms.

 Dobyns, Nonna; Bigand, Teresa; Darath, Kristopher; and Ogorek, Denise, "Pain Management Trends among Adults Hospitalized with Cellulitis: An Evidence-based Practice Project" (2021).
-View all.
+2021 Providence Nurse Research Conference.
 12.